Multilevel Monte Carlo Variational Inference: Experiments

 \section{Experiments}

-We experimentally analyzed the performance of our method by using three different models: hierarchical linear regression, Bayesian logistic regression, and Bayesian neural network (BNN) regression.
-We compared the proposed method with baseline methods in terms of the performance of optimization and prediction by using the ELBO and the log-likelihood on the training and test data sets.
-In addition, we used the empirical gradient variance to compare the performance of variance reduction.
-Finally, we checked the quality of the gradient estimator on the basis of the empirical SNR.
-All the results for the test log-likelihood and empirical SNR are shown in Appendixes \ref{app:exp_snratio} and \ref{app:additional_exp_results}.
+In this section, we carried out experiments to analyze the optimization and prediction performance of our method using three models, which have become benchmark experiments in the context of variance reduction: hierarchical linear regression (HLR), Bayesian logistic regression (BLR), and Bayesian neural network (BNN) regression~\citep{Miller17,Buchholz18a}, and we compared the results with those of existing methods.
+First, we compared {the optimization performance} using ELBO and log-likelihood for the training and test datasets.
+Note that the reason for using ELBO in the experimental results is for consistency with the experimental setup of related studies (e.g., \cite{Miller17} and \cite{Buchholz18a}), and that ELBO and variational free energy are not essentially different.
+Second, we compared the performance of variance reduction by measuring the empirical gradient variance.
+Finally, we determined the quality of the gradient estimator on the basis of the empirical SNR.
+Throughout all experiments, we used Algorithm~\ref{alg3} for our method.